 If no operation is treated as primitive, then A-normal form conversion is very similar to a much older representation used in optimizing compilers called value-numbering.
-In value-numbering hashing is used to avoid duplicating values.
+In valuenumbering, hashing is used to avoid duplicating subtrees in a concrete representation of the abstract syntax of a program.